Upcoming Events

 The 3rd Annual Bishop Kevin Birmingham Lecture: April 20, 2026

-TEND MY PEOPLE: Exploring Wonder, Science & Beauty
+TEND MY PEOPLE: Exploring Wonder, Science, Beauty & Faith

 Rosa Mystica Revisited: Mary in Art & Faith November 6, 2025